j50n/deno-proc/site/src/core/running-processes.md

 await run("ls", "-la").lines.collect();
 ```

-That's it.
-No boilerplate, no configuration, just run it.
+That's all you need.
+No configuration objects, no callback functions, no complex setup—just run the command and get the results.

-## Command and Arguments
+## Understanding Command Arguments

-The first parameter is the command, the rest are arguments:
+The first parameter to `run()` is the command name, and all subsequent parameters are individual arguments.
+This approach prevents shell injection vulnerabilities and makes argument handling explicit:

 <!-- NOT TESTED: Illustrative example -->
 ```typescript
 run("command", "arg1", "arg2", "arg3")
 ```

-**Important:** Arguments are separate parameters, not a single string:
+It's important to pass arguments as separate parameters rather than as a single string:

 <!-- NOT TESTED: Illustrative example -->
 ```typescript